hmontesdeoca/PSS/README.md

 # PSS
-This is a scheduler for a class project.
+This is a scheduler for a class project for CS3560.